-- ✓ 2511 faculty, staff, and students attended 136 professional development sessions at the Centre for Teaching and Learning. - ✓ Engineering has students from over 220 different communities in Alberta.
-The undergraduate enrolment includes 50 aboriginal students (up from 8 just a few years ago), over 330 students from other provinces in Canada, and 504 international students on student visas. - ✓ Engineering undergraduate enrolment is at an all-time record level, and is in the top 5% by size (and quality) in North America. - ✓ Agricultural, Life and Environmental Sciences international undergraduate students grew from 5% to 14% and graduate students increased from 26% to 53% over past five years. - ✓ Arts increased undergraduate student enrolment to 1004 students from 71 countries (rising from 796 students from 53 countries last year). - ✓ Completed planning and design of the Physical Activity and Wellness (PAW) Centre. - ✓ Developed a Safe Spaces Strategic Plan based on community input. - ✓ Implemented electronic submission of grades.
-The electronic based system streamlines the grade entry process. - ✓ Reviewed and approved changes to the Assessment and Grading Policy. - ✓ Approved the new Encryption Procedure which provides the institutional standard for
+- 2,511 faculty, staff, and students attended 136 professional development sessions at the Centre for Teaching and Learning. - Engineering has students from more than 220 communities in Alberta.
+The undergraduate enrolment

-- encryption of mobile devices that store sensitive information. - ✓ Physical Education and Recreation incorporated the use of simulation into the Advanced Athlete Therapy Methods and Techniques course.
-Plans to expand this initiative are underway. - ✓ Revised undergraduate scholarship processes to develop an electronic scholarship application and administration system that is integrated into Campus Solutions.
+- includes 50 Aboriginal students (up from eight just a few years ago), more than 330 students from other provinces in Canada, and 504 international students on student visas. - Engineering undergraduate enrolment is at an all-time record level, and is in the top five per cent by size (and quality) in North America. - Agricultural, Life and Environmental Sciences international undergraduate students grew from five per cent to 14 per cent and graduate students increased from 26 per cent to 53 per cent over the past five years. - Arts increased undergraduate student enrolment to 1,004 students from 71 countries (up from 796 students from 53 countries last year). - Planning and design have been completed for the Physical Activity and Wellness (PAW) Centre. - The Safe Spaces Strategic Plan was developed based on community input. - Electronic submission of grades was implemented.
+The electronic system streamlines the grade entry process. - Changes to the Assessment and Grading Policy were reviewed and approved. - The new Encryption Procedure was approved.
+The procedure provides the institutional standard for encryption of mobile devices that store sensitive information. - Physical Education and Recreation incorporated the use of simulation into the Advanced Athlete Therapy Methods and Techniques course.
+Plans to expand this initiative are underway. - Undergraduate scholarship processes were revised to develop an electronic scholarship application and administration system that is integrated into Campus Solutions.